The Most Accurate and Reliable Pool Test Kits for Homeowners (Including Saltwater Pools!)

 • Not the most accurate form of chlorine testing

-A fast and convenient way to test for both chlorine and bromine pools is with AquaChek’s Select 7-in-1 Strips.
+A fast and convenient way to test for both chlorine and bromine pools is with AquaChek’s Select Connect 7-in-1 Strips.

 These test strips provide incredibly fast test results, and the great thing about them is it’s just one simple step: dip the stick in the pool and read the results for all seven parameters.